Waldo-Blom/CV-website/README.md

  - [ ] On website first open animation
   - [x] Dark / Light mode functionality
   - [ ] Contact me functionality
+  - [ ] Scroll bounce on main section to show that there is other content

 ### Header
  - [x] Nav hover